RJHaytree/RJHaytree/README.md

 - 👋 Hi, I’m @RJHaytree
-- 👀 I’m interested in back-end software development
+- 👀 I’m interested in full-stack software development
-- 🌱 I’m currently learning a plathera of skills, including Unity game development, database management, and much more.
+- 🌱 I’m currently learning a plathera of skills, including ReactJS, VueJS, Java, PHP/Laravel, MySQL, NodeJS, and much more.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me using my email: rjhaytree@gmail.com

 <!---
 RJHaytree/RJHaytree is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.